-(This version 28/02/24 replaces update on 26/02/24 and earlier updates January 2024 and October 2023 (x4).
-Further updates will be updated as further information becomes available)
+(This update 22nd May replaces updates on 28/02/24, 26/02/24 and earlier updates January 2024 and October 2023 (x4).
+Further updates will be provided as information becomes available)

 We know now that work on the 132 modular homes under the Office of Public Works should be complete on the site at the end of April with arrivals beginning, on a phased basis, in May.